quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part07_5.1_Convergence.md

 #### Comparison Between Almost Sure Convergence and Convergence in Probability

 Background context: Both almost sure convergence and convergence in probability describe how sequences of random variables converge, but they are not the same.
-Almost sure convergence implies that for all \(k > 0\), with a probability of 1, the sequence converges to \(\mu\) beyond some point.
+Almost sure convergence implies that for all $k > 0 $, with a probability of 1, the sequence converges to $\mu$ beyond some point.

 :p How many badly behaving sample paths can there be according to almost sure convergence?
 ??x